Super quick and easy pan fried brussels sprouts tossed in a sweet honey soy sauce glaze! No need for ovens or a roasting pan for this one!

 - Enjoy! 🙂

-- Always try and always use fresh and raw brussels sprouts if you don’t want soggy brussels sprouts
+- Always try and always use fresh, raw brussels sprouts and avoid frozen brussels sprouts if you don’t want soggy brussels sprouts

 - Serving Size: 1 Serving